Stochastic thermodynamics: Overview

-When a microscopic machine (e.g. a MEM) performs useful work it generates heat and entropy as a byproduct of the process, however it is also predicted that this machine will operate in "reverse" or "backwards" over appreciable short periods.
+When a microscopic machine (e.g. a MEM) performs useful work, it generates heat and entropy as a byproduct of the process; however, it is also predicted that this machine will operate in "reverse" over appreciable short periods.
 That is, heat energy from the surroundings will be converted into useful work.
 For larger engines, this would be described as a violation of the second law of thermodynamics, as entropy is consumed rather than generated.
 Loschmidt's paradox states that in a time reversible system, for every trajectory there exists a time-reversed anti-trajectory.
 As the entropy production of a trajectory and its equal anti-trajectory are of identical magnitude but opposite sign, then, so the argument goes, one cannot prove that entropy production is positive.

 For a long time, exact results in thermodynamics were only possible in linear systems capable of reaching equilibrium, leaving other questions like the Loschmidt paradox unsolved.
 During the last few decades fresh approaches have revealed general laws applicable to non-equilibrium system which are described by nonlinear equations, pushing the range of exact thermodynamic statements beyond the realm of traditional linear solutions.
 These exact results are particularly relevant for small systems where appreciable (typically non-Gaussian) fluctuations occur.
 Thanks to stochastic thermodynamics it is now possible to accurately predict distribution functions of thermodynamic quantities relating to exchanged heat, applied work or entropy production for these systems.